adonisjs/legacy-docs/3.0/security.md

 Malware protection helps in protecting your website from **XSS** attacks, unwanted iframe embeds, content type sniffing and stopping IE from executing unwanted scripts in context of your webpage.

-### XSS
+#### XSS

-Protecting from XSS attacks.
+Protection against XSS attacks.
 Older versions of IE leads to vulnerability defined [here](http://hackademix.net/2009/11/21/ies-xss-filter-creates-xss-vulnerabilities/), so you can disable it for older versions of IE by setting the value to false.

-**config/shield.js**
 ```javascript
 xss: {
   enabled: true,